The Students Union is a not-for-profit unincorporated organisation. We’re a charity and have been registered since 2012.

 To explain this a bit more, this means that all of the profits that we make from the union outlets such as the shops, LRV and Squeezebox are put straight back into the Union, which allows us to continue to run as a representative body for students and allow you to get the most out of your student experience.
 This includes everything from the creating new experiences and opportunities for you to grow and develop throughout your time at Staffs plus academic representation, sports clubs and societies, bars and shops, clubs nights, student campaigns, Welcome Week and so much more.

 Latest accounts & Annual Report

 What does this mean?

-We appreciate that some of the terminology might not mean a lot to some people, so we’re going to break this down for you.
+We appreciate that some of the terminology might not mean the same thing to everyone, so we’re going to break this down for you.

 This revenue come from food and drink in Ember Lounge, Verve, LRV, the Union shops on College Road and Leek Road, and tickets sales from events hosted by the Union.